tchiotludo/akhq/README.md

 Just install docker & docker-compose, clone the repository and issue a simple `docker-compose -f docker-compose-dev.yml up` to start a dev server.
 Dev server is a java server & webpack-dev-server with live reload.

+The configuration for the dev server is in `application.dev.yml`.

 ## Schema references